 Horizon Zero Dawn

-Sony doesn’t exactly have the best track record when it comes to porting over their first-party games, so it wasn’t surprising to see Horizon Zero Dawn launch in such a messy state on Steam.
+Considering Sony doesn’t have the most stellar track record with PC ports, it wasn’t too surprising to see Horizon Zero Dawn launch in a messy state.

-While Sony has continued to push out updates to get the game running better, Horizon Zero Dawn will always be demanding, especially if you don’t have a newer graphics card.
+While Sony continues to push out updates to get the game running better, Horizon will always be demanding, especially on older graphics cards.

 Red Dead Redemption 2